 “What should I do to avoid an unpleasant death from dementia?”

 Baroness Finlay started by saying that with dementia a patient doesn’t have mental capacity.
 Phil clarified that he was thinking of early stage dementia before mental capacity was lost.
-Baroness Finlay then suggested that people could use the internet to find suitable methods for ending their lives themselves and could procure life ending drugs illegally.
+Baroness Finlay then said “Putting it bluntly, there’s no law against committing suicide.”
+Phil responded by asking how people should do this without access to appropriate medication.
+She replied by saying that “there are people ordering drugs over the internet now and taking overdoses”, though she was very clear that she was not suggesting that people should do this.
 Phil followed up by pointing out that this was highly risky, and that you can’t be sure what you are buying.
 Surely there must be a safer way to ensure people have a good death?

 Baroness Finlay then explained that if society were to decide that lethal medication was to be legally obtainable within the UK, then there would need to be a body which brought a set of different skills together to ensure safeguards were followed.
 She mentioned clinical psychologists, for example, to assess the person’s mental state.
-In her view assisted dying should not be a medical matter.
+She questioned whether the medical profession should be involved at all, saying “why is it a medical duty, if you want to commit suicide and you have early dementia and you have capacity, then why is it a medical duty to supply you with lethal drugs?
+And if the law is going to change, why not have other groups in society assess you, people who can legitimately make sure that you’re not being coerced, that you’re not being pressurised?”

 “MDMD shares Baroness Finlay’s desire for strong, effective and workable safeguards in any assisted dying legislation.
 We welcome any opportunity for constructive discussion about the nature of the regulatory body she suggested.
 This approach may be a way forward to break the current impasse between the medical, legal and political positions.
 However, MDMD would prefer assisted dying to be closely integrated with palliative care, as happens in parts of Belgium, as this would help ensure that all palliative options were considered before choosing a medically assisted death.”